tpavlek/tpavlek-me/source/_posts/2016-09-28-a-quick-stop-in-idaho.md

 ### The Idaho Stop allows for better flow of traffic.
 Bicycles no longer have to tie up 4-way stop traffic as they slowly move through an intersection after coming to a complete stop.
+This improves flow in all four directions, as the slow start-up time of the bicycle delays all traffic wishing to enter the intersection.

 ### The Idaho Stop makes traffic more predictable.
 A huge source of conflict between cyclists and drivers on the road is unpredictability.